thearmandov/cm-challenge-2021/README.md

 - cp .env.example .env

-- Be sure to add your local database credentials for the next step
+- Be sure to add your local database credentials  to the newly copied `.env` file for the next step

 update the following with your local DB credentials: